EC528-Fall-2024/hybrid-tx-analytical-epoxy/README.md

 - Implement the distributed transaction coordination system or develop a similar middleware for managing database operations across multiple data stores
 - Include a OLTP and OLAP database in the Epoxy layer
-- Write a ELT (Extract-Transform-load) implementation that works with Epoxy and comunicates between the two databases
+- Write a ETL (Extract-Transform-load) implementation that works with Epoxy and comunicates between the two databases
 - Test and Benchmark our program with complex databases

 Stretch Goals: